 Perfect matches made in heaven may hold true for marriages, but when it comes to finding the perfect match for your organization, you cannot just rely on the heaven above.
 It takes time and effort to find the right candidates.

 A new hire questionnaire refers to a set of questions that are asked during/after the employee onboarding procedure of new employees in the organization.

 New hire onboarding is an extremely important process and should not be taken lightly.
-This is the first step of welcoming the new hires into the organization and you better make it the best experience for your employees.
+This is the first step of welcoming new hires into the organization, and you better make it the best experience for your employees.

 There are startling statistics given in the U.S data regarding employee onboarding:

 - Nearly 33% of new hires look for better opportunities in the first 6 months of their current job

-- 23% leave even before they complete 2 years
+- 23% left even before they completed 2 years

 - Turnover costs range from a whopping 100% to 300% to replace the employees

-- New hire takes on an average of 8 months to reach full potential to perform well at work.
+- New hire takes on an average of 8 months to reach their full potential to perform well at work.

 Don’t panic!
 There is good news here.
 Employees who go through a structured onboarding process are 58% likely to remain in the organization for up to 3+ years.

-A new hire questionnaire can be deployed on a monthly, quarterly, or half-yearly basis (whatever suits your business style).
-Asking new joiners for employee feedback, especially in their early weeks or months of employment reinforces gratitude.
+A new hire questionnaire can be deployed monthly, quarterly, or half-yearly (whatever suits your business style).
+Asking new joiners for employee feedback, especially in their early weeks or months of employment, reinforces gratitude.

-New employees can feel a bit overwhelming as everything around them is new.
-If you are upper-level management you need to make sure your managers are not only technically sound but also proficient in soft skills.
+New employees can feel a bit overwhelmed as everything around them is new.
+If you are in upper-level management, you need to make sure your managers are technically sound and proficient in soft skills.

-The bottom line here is, organizational benefit lies in employee retention, reduced time to productivity, and constantly improving your onboarding process.
-To do so you will need a good new hire questionnaire to collect feedback and responses.
+The bottom line here is organizational benefit lies in employee retention, reduced time to productivity, and constant improving your onboarding process.
+To do so, you will need a good new hire questionnaire to collect feedback and responses.